Getting Started

 Advantages

-• MSMQ is natively available as part of the Windows operating system.
-In Windows servers, the MSMQ role might need to be turned on.
+• MSMQ is natively available in the Windows operating system.
+The MSMQ role might need to be turned on in Windows servers.

-• MSMQ offers transactional queues which also support distributed transactions.
-With the transactional behavior, it is possible to get exactly-once delivery.
+• MSMQ offers transactional queues that support distributed transactions.
+With the transactional behavior, it is possible to get an exactly-once delivery behavior.

 Disadvantages

-• MSMQ does not offer a native publish-subscribe mechanism, therefore it requires NServiceBus persistence to be configured for storing event subscriptions.
+• MSMQ does not offer a native publish-subscribe mechanism.
+Therefore, NServiceBus persistence must be configured to store event subscriptions.
 Explicit routing for publish/subscribe must also be specified.

-• Many organizations don't have the same level of operational expertise with MSMQ that they do with other technologies (e.g. SQL Server), so it may require additional training.
-For example, as MSMQ is not a broker transport, the messages could be on different servers, and managing the storage space on each machine is important.
+• Many organizations don't have the same operational expertise with MSMQ as other technologies (e.g., SQL Server), so additional training may be required.
+For example, as MSMQ is not a broker transport, the messages could be on different servers, and managing the storage space on each machine is essential.

-• As MSMQ is a store and forward transport, it requires more setup for load balancing.
-I.e. it requires either a sender side distribution to be configured.
+• As MSMQ is a store and forward transport, more setup is required for load balancing.
+I.e., it requires either a sender side distribution to be configured or the introduction of MSMQ clusters and Windows load balancing services.

 MSMQ configuration